Burberry Group plc – Annual report – 2 April 2022

 Background to scenario analysis

-Scenario analysis is a process for identifying and assessing the potential implications of a range of plausible future states, under conditions of uncertainty.
 Scenarios are hypothetical constructs and not designed to deliver precise outcomes or forecasts.
 Instead, scenarios provide a way for the Group to consider how the future might look if certain trends continue, or certain conditions are met, and to assess the Group’s strategic resilience.

-As the scientific understanding of climate change and availability of data evolves, we expect greater rigour and sophistication in the approaches to scenario analysis.
-We will continue to develop and update our scenario analysis to support our assessment of the resilience of our business strategy to climate-related risks and ensuring relevant mitigating strategies are in place.
+As the scientific understanding of climate change and availability of data evolves, we expect greater rigour and sophistication in approaches to scenario analysis.
+We will continue to develop and update our scenario analysis to support our assessment of the resilience of our business strategy to climate-related risks and ensure relevant mitigating strategies are in place.

 Our approach to scenario analysis